Michaela-Davis/php_shear-delight-salon/README.md

 _This web page (created using MySQL, Silex, and Twig) allows a user to input a client, view clients, input a stylist to search, and update or delete a client._

+## Epicodus / Tyler - all MySQL commands for this project

 ## Setup/Installation Requirements

 * Ensure [composer](https://getcomposer.org/) is installed on your computer.